 (vii) Until further order the employer shall provide for each employee such tools as were customarily provided at the time of the making of this Determination.
-The employee shall replace or pay for any tools so provided if lost through his
+The employee shall replace or pay for any tools so provided if lost through his negligence.

-Hand-rivetting.
+Tools-Patternmakers.